We use necessary cookies that allow our site to work. We also set optional cookies that help us improve our website.

 Cookie settings

 Experiencing frequent or persistent stomach pain can be distressing and disruptive to daily life.
-While there are many potential causes for this type of pain, it is important to recognize that it can be a symptom of ovarian cancer, a condition where early detection is crucial for effective treatment.
+While there are many potential causes for this type of pain, it is important to recognise that it can be a symptom of ovarian cancer, a condition where early detection is crucial for effective treatment.

 3. Metastasis: In advanced stages, ovarian cancer can spread to other parts of the abdomen and pelvis, causing widespread pain.